tomondre/raspberry-kubernetes-cluster/README.md

 ### Dashboard

 Treafik Dashboard can be used to have an overview of different IngrssRoutes and services that Traefik is managing.
-This dashboard is exposed to the internet and secured with HTTP Basic Authentication
+This dashboard is exposed to the internet and secured with HTTP Basic Authentication.

 ![Traefik Dashboard](./doc/Image15%20-%20Traefik%20Dashboard.png)